Currently Showing until 14 February 2025 :

 ‘Tearing up the Rule Book’, a solo international exhibition at Westminster Reference Library London and Atelier Melusine France was praised by critics and bloggers at its London showing in March 2019 and Artlyst gave coverage in October 2019: https://www.artlyst.com/reviews/tearing-rule-book-paintings-day-bowman-atelier- melusine

-Day’s work is held in international Private and Public Collections including : Hilton Hotel Group; British Dental Association; Dorset County Hospital; St. Vincent and Grenadines Govt.
-Art Collection; he Priseman Seabrook Collection, and the Yantai Art Museum Collection China.
+Day’s work is held in many international Private and Public Collections including : Hilton Hotel Group; British Dental Association; Dorset County Hospital; St. Vincent and Grenadines Govt.
+Art Collection; The Priseman Seabrook Collection, ING, and The Yantai Art Museum Collection, China.